 The Atlas of Historical County Boundaries is meant to be a resource for people seeking records of past events, and people trying to analyze, interpret and display county-based historical data like returns of elections and censuses, and for people working on state and local history projects.
 The special interests of those potential users range from history to demography, economics, genealogy, geography, law, and politics.
-While many of these goals can be achieved using the Atlas' Interactive Maps, the downloadable data can be used with various GIS (Geographic Information Systems) programs to create specialized projects.
+The downloadable data can be used with various GIS (Geographic Information Systems) programs to create specialized projects.

 The Web site for the Atlas of Historical County Boundary Project provides interactive maps for all states.
 These maps were created using ArcIMS software from Environmental Systems Research Institute (ESRI), and they can be accessed using the Internet Explorer or Mozilla Firefox browsers.
 No downloads are required to view the maps.